craftofelectronics/craftofelectronics.github.com/syllabus.md

   1. The names of all contributors.
   1. The work that each individual contributed.
   1. A peer evaluation.
 (More TBA.)
-* Homework is assumed to be individual in all cases.
+* Homework is assumed to be individual in all cases.<br/>
+**To be clear**: this does not mean that you may not discuss challenges with your peers.
+It *does* mean that you are expected to submit your own work, and it should represent your own best effort in learning.
+I am available (both in office hours and by appointment), and and there are evening laboratories where you can seek further support as well.
 * All assignments and labs should be handed in with the author(s) acknowledging all of the help received throughout the assignment.
 (This includes significant help received from the instructors or in the TAs).

 Please be careful to conform to these standards for teamwork, since they are designed to encourage good learning practices.
 (Furthermore, copying another person's work or otherwise failing to adhere to these standards may even result in a charge of academic dishonesty.) **I will make use of the institutional policies laid down regarding academic dishonesty.** In the real world, plagiarism and claiming others' work as your own could result in you losing your job.
 Our goal is to support you in your learning, and copying the work of others (or inappropriately reusing work found on the WWW) never constitutes good learning. **CITING YOUR WORK is always, always essential.**